 Oily or acne-prone skin: look for ingredients that help regulate sebum production and unclog pores, such as salicylic acid, activated charcoal, niacinamide, tea tree oil.

 Sensitive skin: look for ingredients that soothe the skin and combat signs of irritation, such as Aloe Vera, Witch Hazel, Centella Asiatica, Green Tea Leaf Extract.
-It is advised to steer clear of products that contain fragrance in their formula as it may be an irritant leading to redness and itchiness.
+It is advised to steer clear of cleansers that contain fragrance in their formula as it may be an irritant leading to redness and itchiness.

 Suitable for: acne-prone, oily

-A super gentle cleanser to keep your skin clean and fresh day and night.
+This beauty award winner is a super gentle cleanser to keep your skin clean and fresh day and night.
 It doesn't strip your skin of its natural oil, so it won't make your skin feels tight post-cleansing.
 Even better, it has a slightly acidic pH level that is close to our skin's natural pH.
 It is packed with soothing ingredients (tea tree oil and saccharomyces ferment) and BHA to control sebum production.

 Suitable for: combination, acne-prone, oily skin

-A clear gel cleanser that removes makeup and impurities in one cleansing step.
+A clear gel facial cleanser that removes makeup and impurities in one cleansing step.
 It is non-stripping and very gentle on the skin.
 It is enriched with quinoa, a nourishing superfood that supports collagen production.
 In addition, it contains anti-inflammatory, antiseptic and soothing ingredients such as Centella Asiatica, calendula, green tea, sweet almond oil, and so on.
 What's not to love?

 Suitable for: dry, sensitive skin